ShadaabHasan/portfolio/README.md

 ## 📌 Features

- - Responsive and modern UI\
+ - Responsive and modern UI
- - About Me & Projects Showcase\
+ - About Me & Projects Showcase
- - Contact Form with Firebase Firestore\
+ - Contact Form connected to Firebase Firestore
- - Resume Download & View in New Tab\
  - Deployed on Vercel

 ---